MockServer UI

 Library

 The Library view consolidates fixture file management and traffic export.
-It has three sub-tabs: Cassettes, Runs, and Export.
+It has two sub-tabs: Export and Cassettes.

 Cassettes